valli96/competition_v1/README.md

       - [ ] have 3 successfully on the marker
       - [ ] have 3 successful test on the ground vehicle

-- [ ] check if stage 0 to 4 works fine
-      - [ ] 3 successful following
-      - [ ] find good height for the upper marker

 - [ ] read drone_pos from opto-track
 - [ ] implement velocity function based on 2 sources **function 1 in .svg**